Peakboard/peakboard.github.io/content/_misc/en-reloadflows.md

 <div class="box-tip" markdown="1">**Note**.

 As mentioned above, a reload flow target can also be a reload flow source if other elements follow.
-In addition, reload flow elements are not limited to use in a single reload flow.
+Additionaly, reload flow elements are not limited to use in a single reload flow.
 This can result in a hybrid of the two options shown.
 In this case, both the [Trigger Reload Flows with data change] (10) selection and the reload flows button (11) are shown in the data source settings.
 </div>